For more information about the city's reopening plans, please visit www.lasvegasnevada.gov/welcomeback.

-- Visitation at the City Jail is suspended as of March 15.
+- Visitation at the City Jail is suspended.

 The city of Las Vegas and the Las Vegas Municipal Court's top priority is health and safety of our staff and visitors.
 We are taking precautions due to COVID-19, including extending continuance to those who are not comfortable visiting the Regional Justice Center, who may be exhibiting potential signs of illness or who are in a high-risk category.
 To avoid high-risk crowding, the traffic windows are closed until further notice.
 If you need to make a payment, or reschedule your court date and cannot do so on our website, please call 702-229-5257.

 Effective March 16, 2020, Municipal Court will accept court filings and continue to operate managing cases by the parameters set forth in this order.

 The city will waive sewer bill late fees and property liens normally filed on delinquent sewer bills until 30 days after the current city emergency declaration ends.
 Those who are employed or not suffering financial hardship are encouraged to keep current on their sewer bills.